reubennn/nextgen-limitless/README.md

 A complete web application integrating the MERN stack: [MongoDB](https://www.mongodb.com/), [Express.js](https://expressjs.com/), [React.js](https://reactjs.org/), [Node.js](https://nodejs.org/en/).

 This project contains the code for both front-end client files and back-end server files.
+The main reason was easier tracking of site-wide changes that affected the client and server simultaneously.
 The back-end utilises Express.js to act as a server API which queries the database from MongoDB.
 The front-end incorporates React.js to display the user interface which renders content that has been fetched using the server API.

 ## An Ongoing Project